Top Sites in Arizona in 1 Week

-Make sure to look at all the details to decide whether hiking the Havasu Falls Trail is a good fit for you!
-It is about 20 miles round trip and requires you to camp for at least three nights.
+Look at all the details to decide whether hiking the Havasu Falls Trail is a good fit for you!
+It is about 20 miles round trip and requires you to camp for at least 3 nights.

 These sites are located in Page, AZ, and are easy to visit daily.
 Not much planning is required if you only want to drive to the site and see both locations.
 It’s the perfect laid-back day to go and visit these popular spots.

 First, we drove to Antelope Canyon, where you can join in on one of the tours that drive you to the location to take you through the canyon.
 Tours leave every half hour or so, or you can book a tour in advance if you know what time you want to go.

 The drive from the tour start spot to antelope canyon is about 20 minutes, and the guide through Antelope Canyon is about 30 minutes.
 Click here to make reservations for Antelope Canyon.

 A guided tour can only reach Antelope Canyon.

 Due to increased demand to visit this attraction, I recommend reserving your spot early as you may not get one the day of.

 Antelope Canyon is only a 10-minute drive to Horseshoe Bend.
 After you park at Horseshoe Bend, it is a short 0.6-mile walk to the overlook.
 There you can take your time and enjoy the views; after this, you should be able to say you saw some of the top sites in Arizona!